abstractqqq/polars_ds_extension/maths/rolling_ewls.md

 directly, avoiding `0 * inf` after overflow.
 Persistently degenerate windows with finite statistics do not force a full-window rebuild on every row.
 The state continues to update while outputs are null, allowing a later window to recover.
+The cancellation threshold accounts for machine epsilon and rebuilds earlier for Float32.
 Large expired outliers are included in regression tests because subtracting their contributions can otherwise leave roundoff artifacts.

 Normal-equation methods square the conditioning of the weighted design;